tolojo/Anti-Ransomeware-SD/README.md

 sudo vim /etc/nginx/conf.d/example.conf
 ```

-and write the file like this:
+And write the file like this:
 <img src="nginxconf.png" width ="auto" height="400"/>
-and change the IP's on the upstream servers to match the UE01 and UE02 IP's
+And change the IP's on the upstream servers to match the UE01 and UE02 IP's
 To create the key and certificate to run the server on https, just create a directory on nginx using this command:
 ```
 sudo mkdir /etc/nginx/ssl
 ```

-and run the command to generate the key and certificate:
+And run the command to generate the key and certificate:
 ```
 sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/nginx/ssl/sdiade2022.key -out /etc/nginx/ssl/sdiade2022.crt
 ```

-run "sudo nginx -t" to test if the file is correctly set-up and run the following command to restart the nginx service:
+Run "sudo nginx -t" to test if the file is correctly set-up and run the following command to restart the nginx service:
 ```
 sudo service nginx restart
 ```

-if everything went right you should see the go application template HTML pop-up when u type the UE04 machine IP on the browser.
+If everything went right you should see the go application template HTML pop-up when u type the UE04 machine IP on the browser.